jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **Why can't you manipulate or retrieve `grid_offset` directly?**

-The fields are private (no `pub` keyword), which means they can only be accessed from within the same module.
+The fields of `GridDelta` are private (they have no `pub` keyword), which means they can only be accessed from within the module where `GridDelta` is defined.
 This is called "encapsulation" - it prevents developers from making mistakes by modifying the struct's data directly, which could break the internal logic.
 We provide the public method `with_grid_offset()` to safely modify it while maintaining the struct's integrity.

 Now that we understand how to define our sprites with `SpawnableAsset`, **how do we load and use these sprites in our game?**